Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: KAM Scheme

 and let $\wt{f}_i=\psi_{V}f_i\psi_V^{-1}$.
 Let $\wt{\varepsilon}_k=\max_{i}d_{C^k}(\wt{f}_i,R_i)$ and let $\wt{Y}_i$ be the pointwise smallest vector field such that $\exp_{R(x)} \wt{Y}_i(x)=\wt{f}_i(x)$.
 By Proposition \ref{prop:conj_error_field}, for a $C^1$ small vector field $V$,

 where $Q$ is quadratic in the sense of Definition \ref{defn:quadratic}.
 By Proposition \ref{prop:tame_coboundaries}, we see that $\|V\|_{C^k}\le C_k\varepsilon_{k+\alpha}$ for some fixed $\alpha$.
-There exist $\ell_1,D_1$ such that $\|Q(X,V)\|_{C^0}\le D_1\varepsilon_{\ell_1}^2$.
-By estimating the terms in equation \eqref{eq:conj_error_field}, it follows that for each $k>0$ if $\epsilon_{k+\alpha}<1$ then there exists a constant $D_{2,k}$ such that
+There exist $\beta,D_1$ such that $\|Q(Y_i,V)\|_{C^k}\le D_k\varepsilon_{k+\beta}^2$.
+By estimating the terms in equation \eqref{eq:conj_error_field}, it follows that for each $k>0$ if $\varepsilon_{k+\alpha+\beta}<1$ then there exists a constant $D_{2,k}$ such that

-Let $\mu$ be an ergodic stationary measure on $M$ for the tuple $(f_1,...,f_m)$ as in the statement of the lemma.
-By Proposition \ref{prop:taylor_expansion_lambda_k} we deduce that for $r=1,d$ that there exists $k_1$ such that, in the language of that proposition:
+Let $\mu$ be an ergodic stationary measure on $M$ for the tuple $(\wt{f}_1,...,\wt{f}_m)$ as in the statement of the lemma.
+We now apply Proposition \ref{prop:taylor_expansion_lambda_k} with $r=d-1,d$ and recall why the hypotheses of that proposition are satisfied.
+First, by our assumption that $M$ is isotropic, $\Isom(M)^{\circ}$ acts transitively on $M$ and $\Gr_1(M)$.
+We have also assumed the tuple $(R_1,\ldots,R_m)$ is Diophantine.
+The nearness of $(\wt{f}_1,\ldots,\wt{f}_m)$ to $(R_1,\ldots,R_m)$ is guaranteed by equation \eqref{eq:wt_f_R_error_Ck}, a sufficiently small choice of $r_{\ell}$, and sufficiently large choice of $l_0$ by equation \eqref{eq:KAM_step_assumption_2} as $\lambda\ge 1$.
+Thus by applying Proposition \ref{prop:taylor_expansion_lambda_k} to the conjugated system, there exists $k_1$ such that, in the language of that proposition:

-where $\psi_r(x)=\frac{1}{m}\sum_{i=1}^m \ln \det (\wt{f}_i\mid E_x)$ and $\mc{U}$ is defined in Proposition \ref{prop:taylor_expansion_of_haar}.
+where $\psi_r(x)=\frac{1}{m}\sum_{i=1}^m \ln \det (D_x\wt{f}_i\mid E_x)$ and $\mc{U}$ is defined in Proposition \ref{prop:taylor_expansion_of_haar}.

-Pick a sequence of ergodic stationary measures $\mu_n$ so that $\abs{\lambda_d(\mu)}\to 0$.
+Pick a sequence of ergodic stationary measures $\mu_n$ so that $\abs{\lambda_d(\mu_n)}\to 0$.
 Subtracting the expression for $\Lambda_{d-1}(\mu_n)$ from the expression for $\Lambda_d(\mu_n)$, we obtain that

 Write $\Gr_r(R)$ for the map on $\Gr_r(M)$ induced by $R$.
 Write $\mathbf{Y}_i$ for the shortest vector field on $\Gr_r(M)$ such that $\exp_{\Gr_r(R_i)(x)} \mathbf{Y}_i=\Gr_r(\wt{f}_i)(x)$.
 By Lemma \ref{lem:error_on_lifts}, for each $k$ there exists $C_{1,k}$ such that